OpenG2P/openg2p-deduplicationservice/README.md

 - first_name, bank_account_bank, bank_account_number
 - last_name, bank_account_bank, bank_account_number

+> **_NOTE:_**
-Note that to compensation of typos and ununiformity of text fields we use a selection of fuzzy matching and phonetics algorithms when querying
+> To compensate for typos and near infinite representation of the same information, we employ a selection of fuzzy matching and phonetics algorithms when indexing and querying

 ## Development